1. Purpose of policy

 2. Scope and application of policy

-This policy applies to all staff, students and industry partners, professional and community organisations involved in work integrated learning at the University of the Sunshine Coast.
+This policy applies to all staff, students and industry partners, professional and community organisations involved in work integrated learning at USC.

 The policy does not apply to work experience, which means extra-curricular work undertaken by a student that is not formally assessed and that takes place in an industry or profession that is related to a student’s program.
 Demonstrated completion of work experience may be required in some programs.